litentry/squid/README.md

 ## Overview

 Subsquid are currently providing us a fully managed hosting service.
+The GraphQL API is available on https://app.gc.subsquid.io/beta/litentry/1/graphql.

 We are responsible for writing the mappings (logic to handle event and extrinsic data from the chain) and writing the Graphql schema (`hydra-cli codegen` converts our Graphql schema to Postgres automatically).